rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  is separate from my teaching and research roles at Stanford.
 *  It is, however, part of my desire and effort
 *  to bring zero cost to consumer information about science
-*  and science-related tools to the general public.
+*  and science related tools to the general public.
 *  In keeping with that theme,
 *  I'd like to thank the sponsors of today's podcast.
 *  Our first sponsor is BetterHelp.
 *  BetterHelp offers professional therapy
 *  with a licensed therapist carried out online.
-*  Now, I've been doing therapy for well over 30 years.
+*  I've been doing therapy for well over 30 years.
 *  Initially, I had to do therapy against my will,
-*  but of course, I continued to do it voluntarily over time,
+*  but of course I continued to do it voluntarily over time,
 *  because I really believe that doing regular therapy
 *  with a quality therapist is one of the best things
 *  that we can do for our mental health.
 *  Indeed, for many people, it's as beneficial
 *  as getting regular physical exercise.
-*  The great thing about BetterHelp is that it makes it
+*  The great thing about BetterHelp is that
-*  very easy to find a therapist that's optimal for your needs.
+*  it makes it very easy to find a therapist
+*  that's optimal for your needs.
-*  And I think it's fair to say that we can define
+*  And I think it's fair to say
-*  a great therapist as somebody
+*  that we can define a great therapist
-*  with whom you have excellent rapport,
+*  as somebody with whom you have excellent rapport,
 *  somebody with whom you can talk about
 *  a variety of different issues,
 *  and who can provide you not just support, but also insight.